Now in open beta - free for 14 days, no credit card required.Download now ›

 1. Export your data from HeyReach.
 Download campaign data, connection lists, and sequence templates.
 Do this now — if HeyReach faces further enforcement, access could become complicated.

 3. Connect your tools.
-Northlight connects through your existing Chrome browser session — no credentials to enter.
+Northlight connects through your existing browser session — no credentials to enter.
 Link your CRM, enrichment tools, and email.

 4. Rebuild workflows in natural language.
 Instead of rigid sequences, describe what you want: "Find marketing directors at Series B SaaS companies, enrich with Apollo, send a personalized LinkedIn connection request referencing their latest post, and log it in HubSpot."